“‘No’ is a complete sentence. Saying no is a right we all have. Use it.” ~Anne Lamott

 1. Be aware of how you feel (physically & emotionally) as you say yes when you really want to say no. How’d that make you feel?

 Here’s how it made me feel:

 - Like I’d just given up something precious to me (& I had: my power, my boundaries, my right to say no)

 2. Count how many times you say yes when you really want to say no.

 Once you start paying attention, you might be surprised to learn how much time & energy you spend doing things you don’t want to do.
 Time and energy that could be better spent working toward the life you want.

-Be your own champion
+Be your own champion by saying no

 No one else is going to do it for you.
 Don’t break your commitment to yourself.
 Don’t put hairline cracks in your own foundation.
 Put your blinders on and build the life you want.
 But to do that, you’re the one that has to stand up for your own self.
 You are the one that has to say no.